The Walker Basin Restoration Program

-The Walker Basin Restoration Program aims to restore and maintain the Walker Lake and River system in partnership with local communities, irrigators, agencies and organizations.
+The Walker Basin Restoration Program (WBRP) aims to restore and maintain the Walker Lake and River system in partnership with local communities, irrigators, agencies and organizations.

 The program will support acquisition and leasing of water from willing sellers, as well as associated conservation, stewardship and research activities.
-The Program is managed by the National Fish and Wildlife Foundation, a federally chartered non-profit organization established in 1984 to further the conservation and management of the nation’s fish, wildlife, plant and habitat resources for present and future generations.
+The Program is managed by the National Fish and Wildlife Foundation (NFWF), a federally chartered non-profit organization established in 1984 to further the conservation and management of the nation’s fish, wildlife, plant and habitat resources for present and future generations.
+Continue reading.

-Walker Basin Restoration Program Annual Report
+Walker Basin Restoration Program Six-Year Report Released

-Walker Basin Restoration Program Highlights
+- Walker Basin Restoration Program Projections